 Tell me More About the Symptoms of Diverticulosis

-One symptom is pain usually on the lower left side of your abdomen (yes that's pretty specific in location).
-This pain is known to be severe and can come on without warning (like the horror movie villain who pops up on screen out of nowhere).
+One symptom is pain usually on the lower left side of your abdomen.
+This pain is known to be severe and can come on without warning (like the horror movie villain who pops up on the screen out of nowhere).
 That being said, the pain can also start mild and progress over days.
-In short, the pain can fluctuate, but any pain is too much pain.
+The pain can fluctuate, but any pain is too much pain.

 Where Does Diverticulosis Occur?